vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Installing the module
 Tested in Windows PowerShell 5.x & PowerShell Core 6.x
-To install the module download the full module and run the following in PowerShell
+To install the module download the full module zip, extract and run the following in PowerShell

 `Import-Module .\PowerVCF`